Land value tax in the United States: Usage

-Every single state in the United States has some form of property tax on real estate and hence, in part, a tax on land value.
 There are several cities that use LVT to varying degrees, but LVT in its purest form is not used on state or national levels.
 Land value taxation was tried in the South during Reconstruction as a way to promote land reform.
 There have also been several attempts throughout history to introduce land value taxation on a national level.
 In Hylton v.
 United States, the Supreme Court directly acknowledged that a Land Tax was constitutional, so long as it was apportioned equally among the states.
 Two of the associate justices explained in their summaries, stating:

 There have also been attempts since then to introduce land value tax legislation, such as the Federal Property Tax Act of 1798, and HR 6026, a bill introduced to the United States House of Representatives on February 20, 1935 by Theodore L. Moritz of Pennsylvania.
 HR 6026 would have imposed a national 1% tax on the value of land in excess of $3,000.